 People love visuals, but that doesn’t mean you can’t think beyond including just your basic team photo.
 This playful infographic is a great way to lighten up the mood and put a smile on your clients’ faces.
 You could copy the example below and share “a few favorite things,” or you might list out the places your team traveled to, or the gifts you are most excited to give this year.
-Not design savvy?
+Not design-savvy?
 That’s okay!
 Check out our fav and free design tools where you can get resources to create your own infographic for free.

-2. Do a “Year In Review”
+2. Do a “Year in Review”

 If you’d like to share a special achievement or provide more general updates on your business, you might consider doing a “Year in Review” card, but with a twist.
 Rather than long paragraphs explaining every achievement or update, take your accomplishments and add a visual twist to make them more appealing.
 Whether that means an e-card that includes a picture of each team member listing out 3 updates from the past year or a printed card with an infographic like the one below, a “Year in Review” is a great way to combine important information with a playful approach.
 Like this idea?
 Here’s an easy “Year in Review” template you can customize (We like this one too!)
-Or, if you prefer to send a year-in-review email, check out mailchimp’s pre-made templates.
+Or, if you prefer to send a year-in-review email, check out Mailchimp’s pre-made templates.

 3. Create a Holiday Gift Guide

 Perhaps you are an avid reader and your clients are always asking you for book recommendations.
 Or maybe you are known for your love of travel to exotic and remote locations.
 Why not share your passion with others through a holiday gift guide?
-The book lover could share their top 5 book recommendations (a book for your adult children, the best novel you read this year, a interesting approach to economics, etc) while the avid traveler might share the “10 top ten gifts for the travel lover in your life.”
+The book lover could share their top 5 book recommendations (a book for your adult children, the best novel you read this year, an interesting approach to economics, etc) while the avid traveler might share the “10 top ten gifts for the travel lover in your life.”

 Another idea would be to create a gift guide for your client’s adult-aged children.
-After you basic holiday greeting, you might say something such as “As your children get older, it can be harder and harder to find the perfect gift for them.
+After your basic holiday greeting, you might say something such as “As your children get older, it can be harder and harder to find the perfect gift for them.
 We’ve put together this gift guide to help!”
 You could even include the idea for a “2 Hour Starter Financial Planning Session” with your firm at a set price!

 Gift guides are also great to include on your advisory firm’s website or blog and then perhaps just share a preview of the guide in your holiday email linking back to your blog post.

-4 Tips to Create the Perfect Holiday Gift Guide:
+4 Tips To Create the Perfect Holiday Gift Guide:

 1. Pick a specific category